 Week Content/IL State Standards Skills Assessments (F=formative, S=summative) Resources & Strategies 1 &2 Infectious Diseases 22A Students will be able to understand the differences between infectious diseases and contagious diseases.
 Students will be able to understand the three common bacterial infections.
 Students will be able to understand how viruses infect the body.
 Students will be able to understand what a STD is.
+Students will be able to understand what a FD is.
 Students will be able to understand the role of hygiene in avoiding infectious diseases.
-Lesson Quiz (F) Worksheets (F) Directed Reading Guide (F) Vocabulary Packets (F) Course notebook (F) Miscellaneous projects (F) Unit test (S) Textbook - Decisions for Health Level Blue Differentiated Instruction Tiered Assignments Group Projects Teacher demonstration Visual aids 3&4 Non-infectious Diseases and Disorders 22A Students will be able to understand the three non- infectious causes of diseases.
+Lesson Quiz (F) Worksheets (F) Directed Reading Guide (F) Vocabulary Packets (F) Course notebook (F) Miscellaneous projects (F) Unit test (S) Textbook - Decisions for Health Level Blue Differentiated Instruction Tiered Assignments Group Projects Teacher demonstration Visual aids 3&4 Non-infectious Diseases and Disorders 22A I. Students will be able to understand the three non-infectious causes of diseases.
 Students will be able to understand the parts of the circulatory system, respiratory system, nervous system, endocrine system, digestive system, urinary system, and the disorders associated with each.
 Students will be able to identify different parts of the skin, bones, muscles, eyes, and ears.
 Lesson Quiz (F) Worksheets (F) Directed Reading Guide (F) Vocabulary Packets (F) Course notebook (F) Miscellaneous projects (F) Unit test (S) Textbook - Decisions for Health Level Blue Differentiated Instruction Tiered Assignments Group Projects Teacher demonstration Visual aids

-Your Personal Safety 1.
+5&6 Your Personal Safety 22B 22C 22A 24C 1.
 Students will be able to understand the four most common accidents that happen at home.
-Lesson Quiz (F) Worksheets (F) Textbook - Decisions for Health Le Blue 0.
-Students will be able to understand the four most common accidents that happen at home.
-Directed Reading Guide (F) Vocabulary Packets (F) Textbook - Decisions for Health Le Blue vel 5&6 22B 22C 22A 24C Students will be able to understand the devices that protect you from fire.
-Students will be able to understand ways to protect yourself while walking, being outdoors, and during natural disasters.
-Students will be able to understand the principles surrounding first aid administration.
-Course notebook (F) Miscellaneous projects (F) Unit test (S) Group Projects Teacher demonstration Visual aids 7&8 Teens and Alcohol 23B 24C Students will be able to understand the reasons why teens drink.
-Students will be able to understand what happens to Lesson Quiz (F) Worksheets (F) Textbook - Decisions for Health Le Blue vel alcohol in the body.Directed Reading Guide (F)Differentiated Instruction3.
-Students will be able to understand how alcohol can lead to bad decisions and violence.Directed Reading Guide (F)Differentiated Instruction4.
-Students will be able toVocabulary Packets (F) Miscellaneous projects (F) Unit test (S)Differentiated Instruction4.
-Students will be able toVocabulary Packets (F) Miscellaneous projects (F) Unit test (S)Differentiated Instruction Tiered Assignments Group Projects Teacher demonstration Visual aids understand how alcohol affects a person's ability to drive.
+2. Students will be able to understand the devices that protect you from fire.
+3. Students will be able to understand ways to protect yourself while walking, being outdoors, and during natural disasters.
+4. Students will be able to understand the principles surrounding first aid administration.
+Lesson Quiz (F) Worksheets (F) Directed Reading Guide (F) Vocabulary Packets (F) Course notebook (F) Miscellaneous projects (F) Unit test (S) Textbook - Decisions for Health Level Blue Differentiated Instruction Tiered Assignments Group Projects Teacher demonstration Visual aids 7&8 Teens and Alcohol 23B 24C 1.
+Students will be able to understand the reasons why teens drink.
+2. Students will be able to understand what happens to alcohol in the body.
+3. Students will be able to understand how alcohol can lead to bad decisions and violence.
+4. Students will be able to understand how alcohol affects a person's ability to drive.
 5. Students will be able to understand the factors that can contribute to a person developing alcoholism.
 6. Students will be able to understand the pressures to drink that teens face.
-7. Students will be able to understand ways to have fun without alcohol.
+7. Students will be able to Lesson Quiz (F) Worksheets (F) Directed Reading Guide (F) Vocabulary Packets (F) Course notebook (F) Miscellaneous projects (F) Unit test (S) Textbook '- Decisions for Health Level Blue Differentiated Instruction Tiered Assignments Group Projects Teacher demonstration Visual aids